metamn/react/content/blog/on-design-systems-3/index.md

 There are no constraints and there is unlimited room for experimentation and play.

-CSS frameworks and Component libraries offer &mdash; by their nature, and without any other choice &mdash; open APIs.
+CSS frameworks &mdash; by their nature &mdash; and Component libraries &mdash; by choice &mdash; offer open APIs.

 **Closed APIs** restrict the arbitrary composition of the parts with specific rules.

 Systems can not build up freely only by abiding the rules.

-Classless HTML frameworks and Design systems embrace this closed API principle.
+Classless HTML frameworks &mdash; by their nature &mdash; and Design systems &mdash; by choice &mdash; embrace this closed API principle.

-## Finally
+## Consistent and non-consistent UIs

 ![CSS framework](ui9a.png)
 ![Component library](ui9.png)